Chelsea News: David Luiz slams Burnley 'anti-football' | Goal.com

 David Luiz slams Burnley's 'anti-football' after frustrating Premier League draw

-Chelsea's David Luiz has issued an angry response to what he saw as negative tactics from Burnley as the Clarets came away from Stamford Bridge with a 2-2 draw on Monday evening.
+Chelsea's David Luiz has issued an angry response to what he saw as negative tactics from Burnley as the Clarets came away from Stamford Bridge with a 2-2 draw in the Premier League on Monday evening.

 The game came to a tetchy end, with Blues boss Maurizio Sarri sent to the stands and defender Antonio Rudiger, who did not feature in the game, having to be separated from Burnley goalkeeping coach Billy Mercer after the final whistle.